 School Reputation

 Since school reputation often correlates with student success, we incorporate reputation into our rankings decisions.
 Graduates of reputable schools and programs often earn high salaries, so we consider graduate earnings when ranking a school's reputation.
-Prestigious schools also typically admit only their top applicants, so we consider admission rates and enrollment rates as well. -
+Prestigious schools also typically admit only their top applicants, so we consider admission and enrollment rates as well.

 Program Offerings

-Subfactors for Academic Quality
+Academic Quality Metrics

 Graduation Rate